 Construction of Phase I is complete, but fundraising efforts will be continuing!

-What will the Bridgewater Skate Park include?
+What does the Bridgewater Skate Park include?

-A 10,000 square foot plaza designed to reward skaters, scooter riders and bikers with state of the art features and challenges.
+A 10,000 square foot plaza designed to reward skaters, scooter riders, and bikers with state-of-the-art features and challenges.

 How will the Skate Park benefit youth directly?